Billing & Insurance

 Medical insurance coverage can be confusing.
 As difficult as it may seem, however, it is important that you take the time to understand your own insurance.
 Whether you are a member of an employer-sponsored medical plan or an individual medical plan, you may end up paying more out of your own pocket by not understanding the details of your insurance.

 Our goal at Serenity Spa & Natural Health Clinic is to help you maximize the benefits of your insurance plan and minimize your out-of-pocket payments.
 We encourage you to call the number on the back of your card to verify your benefits prior to your visit with us.
-To ensure that you ask the right questions we have included an Insurance Verification Form at the top of this page.

 Do I need a referral to get my treatment covered by insurance?